MartinBradbury/soulroll/README.md

 - The buildpack order should be python on top and nodejs underneath
 - Go to the deploy tab
 - Select the deployment method, github was used for this project
-- Search for the github repository name it was warcraft-minigames for this project
+- Search for the github repository name it was soulroll for this project
 - Click connect
 - There is an option to use manual deployment or automatic deployment.
 - For control of commits and updates, manual deployment was selected
 - Make sure main branch is selected
 - After the first deployment you will see a message saying "your app was successfully deployed" and there will be a "view" button to take you to your deployed application

-The live link for this project can be found here - [Warcraft Mini-games](https://warcraft-minigames-58310d7b7a2b.herokuapp.com/)
+The live link for this project can be found here - [SoulRoll](https://soulroll-5cad4e0173ff.herokuapp.com/)

 ## Credits